Molecular Mechanisms of Early and Late LTP

 Baltaci S. B., Mogulkoc R., Baltaci A. K.

-• Keywords: Cpeb, Functional prions, Learning and memory, Ltp, Pkm zeta, Synaptic plasticity
+• Anahtar Kelimeler: Cpeb, Functional prions, Learning and memory, Ltp, Pkm zeta, Synaptic plasticity

 LTP is the most intensively studied cellular model of the memory and generally divided at least two distinct phases as early and late.
 E-LTP requires activation of CaMKII that initiates biochemical events and trafficking of proteins, which eventually potentiate synaptic transmission, and is independent of de novo protein synthesis.
 In contrast, L-LTP requires gene expression and local protein synthesis regulated via TrkB receptor- and functional prions CPEB2-3-mediated translation.
 Maintenance of LTP for longer periods depends on constitutively active PKMζ.
 Throughout this review, current knowledge about early and late phases of LTP will be reviewed.